In a world where a cup of tea goes alongside a quick scroll on Instagram, attention has become more than a frequently used noun.

 Given their almost non-existent budgets, 47% of small businesses spend $10,000 or less on digital marketing practices.
-But, then again, 8% of organisations within the same group account for more than a million dollars spent on digital marketing.
+But, then again, 8% of organizations within the same group account for more than a million dollars spent on digital marketing.

-The point is that even though small-scale enterprises won’t contribute a buttload to the $375 billion figure, they do have their skin in the game.
+The point is that even though small-scale enterprises won’t contribute a butt load to the $375 billion figure, they do have their skin in the game.

 Here comes the big reveal!

 Given the intense congestion and competition plaguing the realm of digital marketing, the only way to stay ahead of the curve is to know your customers more than your competitors do.

 Moreover, if there was no demand for sophisticated analytical systems, tools like Google Analytics and Facebook Analytics would not even exist.